adbar/trafilatura/docs/url-management.rst

 .. meta::
     :description lang=en:
-        This page shows how to filter a list of URLs, with Python and on the command-line, using the functions provided by the included courlan package.
+        This page shows how to filter and refine a list of URLs, with Python and on the command-line, using the functions provided by the included courlan package.

-This page shows how to filter a list of URLs, with Python and on the command-line, using the functions provided by the ``courlan`` package which is included with Trafilatura.
+It is essential to filter out unwanted or noisy URLs to ensure that only relevant and useful URLs are processed.
+This page shows how to do it with Python and on the command-line, using the functions provided by the ``courlan`` package which is included with Trafilatura.

-Filtering of input URLs is useful to avoid hodgepodges like ``.../tags/abc`` or "internationalized" rubrics like ``.../en/....``.
-It is best used on URL lists, before retrieving all pages and especially before massive downloads.
+Filtering input URLs is essential to avoid unwanted URLs, such as those with unnecessary tags (e.g. ``.../tags/abc``) or internationalized rubrics (e.g. ``.../en/....``).
+It is recommended to filter URLs before retrieving all pages and especially before performing massive downloads.
+This can help you save time and resources by only processing the URLs that are relevant to your needs.

 .. hint::